getcoding-ca/handbook/docs/Students/5-design-basics.md

 ## Core Elements

 The goal of this UI/UX crash course is to give you some simple, high level concepts to help you design.
-However, some UI elements turn up in so many Get Coding projects that they warrant a little more detailed discussion.
+However, some UI elements turn up in so many Get Building projects that they warrant a little more detailed discussion.

 ### Navigation